umami-hep/cora/README.md

-# librep

-librep - LIne Block REPlacement
+# librep - LIne Block REPlacement

-This python-based command-line tools allows to render file placeholders in other files.
+`librep` is a python-based command-line tools allows to render file placeholders, so it replaces a placeholder of a given syntax with the content of the file that is given in the placeholder.

-The tools is independent of the document type, since it is assumed that the chosen syntax does not interfere with syntax of any (especially markup) languages.
+The tool is independent of the document type, since it is assumed that the chosen syntax does not interfere with the syntax of any (especially markup) language.

-The indent of the placeholder is used for the whole inserted code/text block.
+The indentation of the placeholder is used for the whole inserted code/text block.

 ## Usage

-Insert a placeholder of the following syntax inside a file (here `file_with_placeholder.md`):
+Insert a placeholder of the following syntax inside a file:

 ```md
 §§§<filename>:<start>:<end>§§§